rdsea/bigdataplatforms/tutorials/nifi/README.md

 ## Hand-ons

+#### NOTE

+SERVICES: **are provided at the hands-on day along with hostname, username/password, etc**

+NiFi: **Students** focus on Nifi setting and configuration

+TESTING: are provided by the instructors to show results sent by NiFi config from the students

 ### Define a flow for ingesting data into Google Storage

 This example illustrates a scenario where you setup Nifi as a service which continuously check file-based data sources (e.g., directories in file systems, sftp, http, ..) and ingest the new files into a cloud storage.